-Students are admitted to the psychology program by application only.
-All students who wish to pursue this course of study are initially placed in the pre-psychology program of study until they have applied for and fulfilled the following requirements for entry into the psychology program.
-Admission to Arizona Christian University does not guarantee acceptance into the psychology program.
+Students are admitted to the Psychology program by application only.
+All students who wish to pursue this course of study are initially placed in the Pre-Psychology program of study until they have applied for and fulfilled the following requirements for entry into the Psychology program.
+Admission to Arizona Christian University does not guarantee acceptance into the Psychology program.

-In order to become a candidate for the psychology degree, students must satisfy the following requirements:
+In order to become a candidate for the Psychology degree, students must satisfy the following requirements:

-- Completion of the Psychology Program Application - Completion of at least 6 credits of required PSY-prefixed courses at ACU - Cumulative GPA of 3.0 in required ACU PSY-prefixed courses
+- Completion of the Psychology program application. - Completion of at least 6 credits of required PSY-prefixed courses at ACU. - Cumulative GPA of 3.0 in required ACU PSY-prefixed courses.

-Students who have been accepted into the psychology program must maintain a 3.0 in their required PSY-prefixed courses in order to be admitted to PSY 495 Advanced Research Methods.
+Students who have been accepted into the Psychology program must maintain a 3.0 in their required PSY-prefixed courses in order to be admitted to PSY 495 Advanced Research Methods.

-Psychology Major with a Concentration in Sports Psychology
+Psychology Major/Concentration in Sport Psychology